AnthonyOlugbenga/Sonak_robotframework_test/README.md

-# ecommerce project, purchase to payment
+# An E-Commerce testing project, purchase to payment, a basic principle of end to end testing.
-Sonak_robotframework_test, basic principle of end to end testing Page Object Model pattern in Robot framework, A simple project applying basic principles
+Sonak_robotframework_test.
+Designed with Page Object Model pattern in Robot framework.